KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_2.md

   This code is saying that when someone requests the root route (`apiRouter.get('/'`), respond (`res`) with a JavaScript Object Notation formatted piece of data (`.json`) with a key of `message` and a value of `hooray! your API is working!`.

+  {% hint style='tip' %}
-  !Challenge!
-Grab a mentor and tell them what you would change if you wanted to respond to a user hitting a /data route.
+**Challenge!** Grab a mentor and tell them what you would change if you wanted to respond to a user hitting a /data route.
+  {% endhint %}

 4. Next you'll configure the application by adding several methods to it.
 This is called "chaining."